fluturecode/Node__Docker_Sandbox/README.md

 The postgres database will have the name and user credentials that are specified in the .env file.
 If you need to change them and don't mind resetting the database, you will have to use the command `docker-compose down -v` to remove both the containers and the volumes.

+Be sure to fill out your `.env` file and the `USER_SEED_EMAIL` variable.
+Filling out this variable will create a user for you on startup.
+You should receive a welcome email to activate your account, simply pull the token from the email and use either Postman or Swagger to activate your user account.

 Once the server is up and running simply navigate to [localhost:3000](http://localhost:3000)!
 The database should be connectable via a database client such as [PGAdmin](https://www.pgadmin.org/) or [DBeaver](https://dbeaver.io/) by using the credentials in your .env to connect to [localhost:5432].

 ## Development Process